graisondangor/graisondangor.github.io/index.md

 ## I have reported for a number of outlets,
 including Al Jazeera, Minneapolis Star Tribune, and The Bridge.

-See some of my clips here. [here](https://graisondangor.github.io/clips).
+See some of my clips here [here](https://graisondangor.github.io/clips).